-For use in the cockpit, the indicated altitude H_i (the pressure altitude above mean sea level (MSL)) is given by the pressure altitude (H_p) minus the altitude of the altimeter sub-scale reference on the standard atmosphere scale (H_r) plus the elevation of the reference pressure level above MSL (E{Ref}).
+For use in the cockpit, the indicated altitude $H_i$ (the pressure altitude above mean sea level (MSL)) is given by the pressure altitude ( $H_v$ ) minus the altitude of the altimeter sub-scale reference on the standard atmosphere scale ( $H_r$ ) plus the elevation of the reference pressure level above MSL ( $E{Ref}$ ).
 The general expression is:

-2 It is general policy to use SI unit.
-However, values for feet are also given for altitude in this chapter, respecting common practice in the aviation community.
+&lt;sup>2 Despite theIt is general policy to use SI units, unit.
+However, values for feet are usedalso given for altitude in this chapter, respecting common practice in the aviation community.
 The SI base unit of length is the metre (m).
-One metre corresponds to 3.280 839 895 013 1 feet.
+10ne metre corresponds equal to 3.280 839 895 013 1 feet.
 Note that rounding errors may occur, so always check the results.